 More independent driving

-The length of the independent driving part of the test has been doubled from 10 to 20 minutes.
+The length of the independent driving part of the test doubled from 10 to 20 minutes.

 'This is an important update,' says Jackie.
 'The driving test is a basic standard to show that you are safe to drive on your own - negotiating yourself through junctions, roundabouts and traffic lights without direction from the examiner is an important part of that.'